 To learn more about the services we offer to our client families, read more details about what we do.

-The family is a member of the third generation in an inherited wealth situation.
+In this case, the family is a member of the third generation in an inherited wealth situation.
 Most of the family’s wealth is now held by long-term trusts that were established by previous generations.

 We have added value to this family with inherited wealth by: